Dharam Yudh Morcha: Partnership

-The Anandpur Sahib Resolution itself had been written during the concerted effort of the Akali Dal to reingratiate itself with the Sikh electorate following electoral losses in previous years and alienated Akalis who advocated for a return to a more Sikh orientation, and called for a devolution of power, which had greatly centralized during the Emergency, immediately after the announcement of which the Akali Dal had launched the "Save Democracy" morcha ("movement), during which 40,000 Akalis had gotten arrested.
+The Anandpur Sahib Resolution itself had been written during the concerted effort of the Akali Dal to reingratiate itself with the Sikh electorate following electoral losses in previous years and alienated Akalis who advocated for a return to a more Sikh orientation, and called for a devolution of power, which had remained greatly centralized following the Emergency.
 It outlined a more autonomous Punjab and Sikh community, with the most important points being less interference from the central government in areas which other states enjoyed independence, like the economy, and fair consideration of Sikhs in civil service, as Sikhs from Partition to the Reorganization in 1966 claimed to have been run out of the job market if they kept a visible Sikh appearance, including the turban and beard.
 During this period the Akali Dal had become part of the anti-Congress national mainstream against the Emergency, and the secularization of Akali priorities increased as Akalis interacted with other jailed political leaders.

 The following 1977 elections were thus primarily focused on the Emergency and the restoration of democratic process, during which the Akalis would defeat the Congress, and again in 1979 with the Akalis winning 95% of contested seats.
 The elections were contested on a secular platform of constitutional devolution to reverse the effects of Gandhi's Emergency rule, failing to focus on the work that the SGPC was entrusted with, and depriving religious issues of a platform, leaving the party vulnerable on its "Sikh flank."
 The religious foundations of the Akali Dal were also played down during this period due to the party's need for coalition partners, as Congress drew enough Sikh votes to deny a majority.
 The Anandpur Sahib Resolution, which had been drafted to win back the declining support of the Sikh constituency, had fallen by the wayside.
 The Akalis, in their subsequent electoral defeat in 1980, would be forced by the presence of Bhindranwale and his huge base of support in the AISSF to return to its Sikh base.
 Another point of contention was Article 25, which fueled Sikh concerns over identity preservation, as they were not recognized as a separate community.
 This, along with economic factors and concerns over state resources, added to deepening alienation and kept the desire for a separate state alive among the community.